 Step 5: The fifth highest energy level is 3p with a maximum occupancy of 6 electrons.
 Therefore, the next 6 electrons will occupy 3p.

-Step 6: Only 2 electrons are remaining.
+Step 6: Only 2 electrons are remain.
 The sixth highest energy level is 4s, with a maximum occupancy of 2 electrons.
 Therefore, the last 2 electrons will occupy 4s.